 Sesame Noodles (Ma Jiang Mian)

 - 4 oz Chinese thin wheat noodles, hand noodles, (or use spaghetti)

 - Chinese chili sauce, (see notes)

 - toasted sesame seeds

 - fresh vegetables, (such as julienned cucumber, or bean sprouts)

 - Cook the noodles according to the product packaging or until al-dente.

 - Divide the noodles among serving bowls and pour in the sauce.
 Toss to coat.
-Serve with julienned cucumbers, chopped green onions, chopped peanuts, and sesame seeds and chili sauce.
+Serve with toppings of your choice.
 Drizzle with a small amount of sesame oil if needed.
 Enjoy!